 Little is known about floral development, although Wanntorp et al. (2011b) studied that of Conostegia, in which there has been increase in floral meristicy, and some other genera; stamen primordia opposite the petals may split.
 The floral vasculature of Mouriri is distinctive (Morley 1976).
-Venkatesh (1955) found that the anthers of Memecylon had a normal endothecium, while in those of Mouriri the cells of the hypodermal layer had walls thickened all around.
+Venkatesh (1955) found that the anthers of Memecylon had a normal endothecium, while in those of Mouriri the walls of the cells of the hypodermal layer were thickened all around.
+In Miconia, at least, the anther epidermis has a thick cuticle, except that in the pore area, which lacks a cuticle (Cortez et al. 2014).
 For the development and anatomy of the fleshy fruit of Miconia, see Cortez and Carmello-Guerreiro (2008).
 The seed coat may vary considerably, but with little phylogenetic signal (Ocampo & Almeda 2013a).

 Phylogeny.
 Mouriri + Memecylon are sister to Pternandra, in turn sister to the rest of the family in ndhF trees (Renner 1993); Morley (1953, 1976) had early suggested this general relationship.
 For a molecular phylogeny, see Clausing and Renner (2001: also morphology; Renner et al. 2001; Renner 2004b).
 Pternandra is probably sister to all other Melastomatoideae, Astronieae perhaps next (Clausing & Renner 2001: moderately good support in a 3-gene analysis; Renner 2004b).